NigelFinegan5p/project-1/README.md

 Today we are competing with 1000s of other service suppliers across digital boundaries.

-The point here is that all good SEO work should show movement upward on Google’s search results or Search Engine Page Results.
-As Peter Drucker said the old adage of what gets measured gets managed.
+The point here is that all good SEO work should show movement upward on Google’s search results or Search Engine Page Results (SERP'S for Short).
+As Peter Drucker said, the old adage of what gets measured gets managed.

 Your ability to earn your way on Page 1 depends mostly on the industry structure and the competitive environment of your industry.

 This website is designed with a core focus of visually imparting to the user the focus of this agency, SEO at its heart.

-The website is designed with a three page sleek, visually appealing SEO focus allowing the user to easily and precisely locate the information, the core services of the business and decide to engage their services.
+The website is designed with a three page sleek, visually appealing SEO focus allowing the user to easily and precisely locate the information, the core services of the business when they decide to engage or enquire about their services.

 The priorities on the site are the fundamental packages on offer to the customer and information about the location of the office.